furiouspuppy/Dota2_Bots/README.md

 With 7.00 came a long awaited supported AI for writing our own bots, I play a LOT of bot games with friends so I couldn't resist taking a crack at it.
 Gives me an excuse to learn LUA as well.

 ##Updates!
-Added code for rune collection on all bots, including default bots.
+Added a 50% chance for bots to ignore their called rune.
+Feels good but needs iteration

+Changed hero_selection.lua Now works for 5v5 All Pick with players in any slot(or none)

+hero_selection1.lua remains for 1v1 option

+You can now force bots out of lane by standing near T1 tower before 0:15 into game

 ##Current Bots Under Development
-Meepo - playable/rough - Laning is pretty much default for 1 clone and the rest jungle/steal runes/over commit.
-TODO's Fights,Skill decisions,more efficient rune/jungle,escape
+Meepo - playable - Laning is pretty much default for 1 clone and the rest jungle/gather runes.

 Puck - playable/rough - TODO's Orb Tracking for jaunt